 Areas Of Interest

-This advanced search lets select places of interest such as an airport name, university, or commercial area.
+This advanced search lets select places of interest such as an airport or university name.
 There are some great specific applications for this such as taxi services (airports) or products for students (universities).

 Using The Map

 The map will show you the locations you have targeted and excluded.
 You can click on a selected area to remove it or add “nearby” locations to expand your target area – pretty simple.

 If you have multiple locations set up you can set up bid adjustments by going to campaign settings and selecting locations.
 This view will show you various KPIs by location.
 Bid adjustments are set +/- by %.
 When figuring out what adjustments to ensure you take several things into consideration:

 1. Review a sensible time period – long enough to get statistically relevant data but not so long that other changes have made this data redundant

 2. It is best to make small conservative changes over time rather than infrequent big adjustments

 3. If your ads are sitting at the bottom of page one, a negative bid adjustment may prevent your ads from running on page one; this is something to be aware of if you’re a low bidder

 4. Unless you convert leads into clients at different rates by location the goal should be to get your cost per conversion to align between all locations – adjust bids accordingly